Company Logo - Home Link

 1. See a Traditional Prague Black Light Theatre Performance

-They still manage to evoke strong emotions and use audience participation via body language and context clues.
+These shows don't have dialogue, but they still manage to evoke strong emotions and use audience participation.

-Both props and actors are covered with fluorescent, glow-in-the-dark material.
+Props and actors are all covered with fluorescent glow-in-the-dark material.

 These shows are entertaining for all ages!
 If you're looking for more family-friendly activities, check out our full blog post on things to do with kids in Prague.